 For instance, hipsters have a fashion sense that is distinctive.
 If you see someone who is wearing a vintage shirt, there’s a chance that he/she is a hipster.
 Hipster men also wear elaborate mustaches which are another mark to spot a hipster.
 Hipster women tend to wear 70’s fashion when out and about.

-From New York to Austin to San Francisco, hipsters also refuse the societal customs and traditions on so many levels.
+From New York to Denver to San Francisco, hipsters also refuse the societal customs and traditions on so many levels.
 For example, hipsters do not subscribe to the traditional perspective on dating and beauty.
 Hipsters believe that society fostered these ideas about love.
 Thus, hipsters despise that notion.
 Hipsters instead champion androgyny and feminism.

 Art and creativity make a big part of the hipster subculture.
 Most hipsters are artists, musicians, and involved in creative endeavors.
 Because they are “edgy,” they also tend to set the fashion trends.
 They are not shy to explore and experiment new styles.
 They discover obscure music bands and listen to them; hipsters are the early adopters.